epinzur/rag_datasets/legal_documents/sda.md

 Client agrees to pay Developer a total of **$150,000** for the completion of the Product, payable as follows:
 - **30%** upon completion of Phase 1,
 - **30%** upon completion of Phase 2,
-- Final payment upon completion of Phase 3 and acceptance of all Deliverables, as per Section 3.3.
+- Final payment upon completion of Phase 3 and acceptance of all Deliverables, as per **Section 3.3**.

 5.2 **Late Payments**:
-Payments not received within thirty (30) days of the invoice date will incur a late fee as outlined in Section 5.3.
+Payments not received within thirty (30) days of the invoice date will incur a late fee as outlined in **Section 5.3**.

 5.3 **Penalties for Non-Payment**:
-If payments are not made on time, penalties as described in Section 6.3 shall apply, including potential termination of the Agreement.
+If payments are not made on time, penalties as described in **Section 6.3** shall apply, including potential termination of the Agreement.

 ---

 ## 6. **Termination and Breach**

 6.1 **Termination for Cause**:
-Either party may terminate this Agreement if the other party breaches any material obligation, including failure to meet milestones (see Section 3.1), and does not remedy such breach within ten (10) business days of written notice.
+Either party may terminate this Agreement if the other party breaches any material obligation, including failure to meet milestones (see **Section 3.1**), and does not remedy such breach within ten (10) business days of written notice.

 6.2 **Consequences of Termination**:
-If this Agreement is terminated under Section 6.1, the Client shall pay for all work completed up to the date of termination, and all rights to incomplete Deliverables shall revert to the Developer.
+If this Agreement is terminated under **Section 6.1**, the Client shall pay for all work completed up to the date of termination, and all rights to incomplete Deliverables shall revert to the Developer.

 6.3 **Breach of NDA**:
-In the event of a breach of the NDA, as described in Section 2.2 of the NDA, the Client may terminate the Agreement and seek remedies as described in Section 7.2 of this Agreement.
+In the event of a breach of the NDA, as described in **Section 2.2 of the Non-Disclosure Agreement (NDA)**, the Client may terminate the Agreement and seek remedies as described in **Section 7.2** of this Agreement.

 ---

 ## 7. **Confidentiality**

 7.1 **Obligations**:
-Both parties agree to maintain confidentiality of any proprietary or confidential information exchanged during the course of this project, as defined in **Section 3.1 of the NDA**.
+Both parties agree to maintain confidentiality of any proprietary or confidential information exchanged during the course of this project, as defined in **Section 3.1 of the Non-Disclosure Agreement (NDA)**.

 7.2 **Survival**:
-The confidentiality obligations of this Agreement, as per Section 7.1, shall survive the termination of this Agreement for a period of three (3) years.
+The confidentiality obligations of this Agreement, as per **Section 7.1**, shall survive the termination of this Agreement for a period of three (3) years.

 ---